 He was in the top 10 two times, ninth at Bathurst 1000 and seventh in the first race of Gold Coast 600.
 His endurance co-driver was David Russell.

 For the 2017 Virgin Australia Supercars Championship season, Wood joined Erebus Motorsport to drive the #99 Holden VF Commodore.
-His endurance co-driver is Chris Pither.
+He finished 23rd in the points, with fourth place at Bathurst 1000 as his best result.
+His endurance co-driver was Chris Pither.

 Photos: Dale Wood Instagram,